comwt/pm/README.md

 ## System packages

-Many Linux distros do not ship ruby C headers or a compiler by default, and you'll need that to install fpm.
+Many Linux distros do not ship ruby C headers or a compiler by default, and you'll need that to install pm.

     apt-get install ruby-dev gcc make

     yum install ruby-devel gcc

 Additional packages will be required depending on the source and target package types (rpmbuild for rpm, etc.).
-FPM will show the commands that are required which you must map to your distribution's package names.
+PM will show the commands that are required which you must map to your distribution's package names.

 ## Get with the download

-You can install fpm with gem:
+You can install pm with gem:

-    gem install fpm
+    gem install pm

 (On OS X, you may also need gnutar: `brew install gnu-tar`.)

 Building a package named "awesome" might look something like this:

-    fpm -s <source type> -t <target type> [list of sources]...
+    pm -s <source type> -t <target type> [list of sources]...

 "Source type" is what your package is coming from; a directory (dir), a rubygem (gem), an rpm (rpm), a python package (python), a php pear module (pear), etc.